kareldonk/QuantumGate-ChatApp-Sample/README.md

 ### Dependencies

 This project requires the [QuantumGate](https://github.com/kareldonk/QuantumGate) peer-to-peer networking library.
+The project is configured to expect the QuantumGate library files in a specific `ChatApp\QuantumGateDist` subfolder; see the separate [`README.md`](https://github.com/kareldonk/QuantumGate-ChatApp-Sample/blob/master/ChatApp/QuantumGateDist/README.md) file in that subfolder for instructions.

 In addition the [C++/WinRT](https://marketplace.visualstudio.com/items?itemName=CppWinRTTeam.cppwinrt101804264) extension for Visual Studio needs to be installed as well as the [Microsoft.Windows.CppWinRT](https://www.nuget.org/packages/Microsoft.Windows.CppWinRT/) NuGet package.

 ## License